FOAM Cup Info

 We will judge all beers, meads and ciders.
 All decisions of the judges, competition staff, and organizer will be final, without exception.

-The FOAM Cup Committee is working hard to round up as many sponsors and cool prizes as we can.
-At a minimum, all brewing category winners will receive custom-cast medallions for first, second, and third place in each style category.
+All brewing category winners will receive custom-cast medallions for first, second, and third place in each style category.
 Judges are solely responsibility for determining whether an entry is deserving of a medal.

 The FOAM Cup Committee will combine or split categories and/or subcategories as necessary to maintain competition integrity.
 In general, we will require that there be at least six entries in a category before we award a full set of medals.

-The homebrew club scoring the most points will be crowned FOAM Cup Champion.
+FOAM Cup - The homebrew club scoring the most points will be crowned FOAM Cup Champion.

 High Plains Brewer of the Year